 Seven systems transformations for benchmarking companies on the SDGs

-You can now download the updated 2021 report which defines the seven systems transformations as response to today’s societal and planetary needs in a post-pandemic context.
+This 2021 report provides an update, identifying how the seven systems transformations framework relates to today’s societal and planetary needs in a post-pandemic context.

-The pandemic ignited social expectations of business taking greater responsibility for people and the planet.
+The pandemic ignited social expectations for businesses to take greater responsibility for people and the planet.
 However, we need more transparency, clarity, leadership and accountability for business to positively impact people and the planet.

 Evolving towards a nature and biodiversity transformation

 In 2021, WBA identified a need to expand the scope of the circular transformation to cover nature and biodiversity too, as a recognition of the need for greater understanding, transparency and scrutiny of business impact on our environment.